 1. Leaning Tower of Pisa, Italy

-The Leaning Tower of Pisa is arguably one of the most famous towers in the world, mainly because of the fact that serious engineering mistakes have caused it to tilt nearly 4 degrees.
+The Leaning Tower of Pisa is arguably one of the most famous towers in the world, mainly because serious engineering mistakes have caused it to tilt nearly 4 degrees.
 This free-standing campanile is part of the complex that makes up the Cathedral in the city of Pisa in the Tuscany region in central Italy.
 The area it’s situated on is called the “Piazza dei Miracoli” or “Miracle Square.”

 Perhaps even more remarkable is the fact that it’s considered to be a miracle that the tower hasn’t collapsed yet.
-When things got really scary in the 1990s, a team of British engineers got busy and added counterweights to one side in order to reverse the tilt.
+When things got really scary in the 1990s, a team of British engineers got busy and added counterweights to one side to reverse the tilt.
 This fascinating tower is one of the most popular tourist attractions in Italy and an attraction that you simply have to put on your bucket list.

 Read more on Listerious: 33 facts about the Leaning Tower of Pisa